diego-apellaniz/Parametric-FEM-Toolbox/README.md

 This repository belongs to Diego Apellániz - <dapellaniz@bollinger-grohmann.de>

+## Acknowledgement

+This plugin was developed in collaboration with Bollinger+Grohmann.
+Thanks for the Beta Testing and all the feedback.

+The code of the GUI-Widgets vomes from Karamba3D and they were developed by Clemens Preisinger and Christoph Zimmel in cooperation with Bollinger und Grohmann ZT GmbH in Vienna.

 ## Installation

 Download the latest .gha file under [releases](https://github.com/diego-apellaniz/Parametric-FEM-Toolbox/releases), unblock it and place it in your Grasshopper library folder: C:\Users\XX\AppData\Roaming\Grasshopper\Libraries